 - Homemade Cole Slaw – Mother Would Know (you’re here)

 - 1 head cabbage or 1/2 head white and 1/2 head red

 - 2 carrots

 - 1/2-1 sweet onion (Vidalia) or red onion

 - 2/3 cup neutral oil (e.g. canola, corn, avocado, or grapeseed)

 - 2/3 cup white vinegar

-- Toss the vegetables together in a bowl.
+Shred the vegetables and toss them together in a large bowl.

-- Add the celery seed and toss again.
+Add the celery seed to the vegetables and toss again.